nervosnetwork/ckb-auth/docs/auth.md

 ```

 It is a data structure with 21 bytes.
 The content can be hash (blake160 or some
-other hashes) of pubic key, preimage, or some others.
+other hashes) of public key, preimage, or some others.
 The blake160 hash function
 is defined as first 20 bytes of [blake2b
 hash](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#crypto-primitives).